ZJUVAI/Newclid/experiments/cot_sft_generation/benchmarks/quality_review_v1/README.md

 - `multi_point_staging`

 The point is not to turn those axes into automatic pass/fail metrics.
 They are prompts for which parts of the immutable quality target must be checked most carefully on each sample.

+## Record-Level Review Metadata

+The manifest now annotates each record with a few extra hints:

+- `route_depth_hint`
+  - how long and failure-prone the closing chain usually is
+- `figure_span_hint`
+  - how much of the visible figure should realistically enter the reasoning
+- `coordinate_dependency_hint`
+  - how strongly the sample depends on coordinate or image-derived cues staying alive in the route
+- `must_check`
+  - the highest-priority axes to verify first
+- `review_prompts`
+  - concrete questions for human review

+These fields are review guidance only.
+They are not automatic labels and they do not override the semantic review guide.

+## New Priority Subsets

+The main pack now exposes a few more targeted subsets:

+- `single_point_whole_figure_coverage_priority`
+  - single-point cases that still need broad visible-figure coverage
+- `single_point_coordinate_integration_priority`
+  - single-point cases where coordinate or image cues are especially important
+- `high_closure_depth_priority`
+  - cases with longer or more failure-prone back-half closure
+- `mixed_mechanism_multi_point_priority`
+  - multi-point cases that mix several helper mechanisms and therefore drift more easily